TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 The Bugs where generated from a lot of different errors I made from syntax errors to url errors as well as putting my url patterns in the wrong place one of which was puttting my paths below the slug that I used in the Url as this made the error of not reading the other path patterns.
 Other errors included incorrect use of *args & *kwargs .
-The incorrect use of Forgine Key vs Primary Key.
+The incorrect use of Foreign Key vs Primary Key.

+I appologies for the Lack of Bug / Error images .
+At the time of the Bugs I did get a bit busy trying to resolve them and forgot to take images of all the Bug's / Errors I managed to generate.

 Solving of the Bug Error's was done via great deal of Research on different Dev sights but mostly via the methods below.